 11. 1 t carao syrup (to boost iron levels and athletic endurance) *optional

 12. A little coconut oil to grease the pan and to put on your hands to prevent the mixture from sticking to them while you knead it.

 14. A handful of raisins and/or shredded, unsweetened coconut

 Other Optional Add-In's:

-Apricots, figs or other dried fruits you like (each has its own health benefits - apricot for iron, cranberries for urinary and digestive health, etc.), crushed chlorella tablets for extra detox, walnuts for additional Omega-3's, MSM organic sulfur (to boost skin and joint health), the contents of a probiotic capsule for additional gut health benefits, etc. For even more protein, add a scoop of Garden of Earth unflavored, unsweetened, vegan protein powder.
+Apricots, figs or other dried fruits you like (each has its own health benefits - apricot for iron, cranberries for urinary and digestive health, dried tart cherries for their anti-inflammatory properties, etc.), crushed chlorella tablets for extra detox, walnuts for additional Omega-3's, MSM organic sulfur (to boost skin and joint health), the contents of a probiotic capsule for additional gut health benefits, etc. For even more protein, add a scoop of Garden of Earth unflavored, unsweetened, vegan protein powder.
 You can really create the perfect clean on-the-go meal to suit exactly what you need.

 For ease, I've put links to some of the harder-to-find ingredients below, however, you should be able to get most of these easily from any good health food store.